yugabyte/yb-sql-workshop/transaction-isolation/README.md

 * [Part Two](https://blog.yugabyte.com/relational-data-modeling-with-foreign-keys-in-a-distributed-sql-database/)
 * [Part Three](https://blog.yugabyte.com/relational-data-modeling-with-foreign-keys-in-a-distributed-sql-database/)

 Use that post to understand the high-level philosophy for the tests that this code implements.
 Unzip `isolation-levels.zip` on any convenient directory.
 But do make sure that you can invoke `ysqlsh` when this is your working directory.
-I found it convenient to create a symbolic link on `/usr/local/bin/ysql` to the shipped program here:
+I use using macOS Mojave and found it convenient to create a symbolic link on `/usr/local/bin/ysql` to the shipped program here:
 ```
-/usr/local/yugabyte-1.3.1.0/bin/ysqlsh
+/usr/local/yugabyte-1.2.0.0/bin/ysqlsh
 ```
 I did the same for `yb-ctl`.
+You can do something similar in whatever environment you use.

 Enjoy! [bryn@yugabyte.com](mailto:bryn@yugabyte.com)